bytecodealliance/registry/README.md

 warg publish init hello
 ```

-This creates a new package named `hello` in the registry.
+This creates a new package in the `example` namespace with the package ID `hello`.

 A version of the package can be published by running:

 ```
-warg publish release --name hello --version 0.1.0 hello.wasm
+warg publish release --id example:hello --version 0.1.0 hello.wasm
 ```

-This publishes a package named `hello` with version `0.1.0` and content from
+This publishes a package named `hello` in the `example` namespace with version `0.1.0` and content from
 `hello.wasm`.

 Alternatively, the above can be batched into a single publish operation:

 ```
-warg publish start hello
-warg publish init hello
-warg publish release --name hello --version 0.1.0 hello.wasm warg publish submit
+warg publish start example:hello warg publish init example:hello warg publish release --id example:hello --version 0.1.0 hello.wasm
+warg publish submit
 ```